Heretic-oVirt/kickstart/README.md

 Each kickstart file has a corresponding sample hvp_parameters_&ast;.sh configuration parameters file (consisting of comments and variable definitions in GNU/Bash syntax) to overcome Linux kernel commandline length limitations.

+A custom hvp_parameters-development.sh can be placed alongside other kickstart files as hvp_parameters.sh to make all installations transparently use the development repositories (which may contain experimental/unstable packages).

 Currently there is a rough organization of automation strategies (Kickstart vs Ansible).

 Inside kickstart files, important points are in comments beginning with "# Note: " while current bugs/workarounds/missing_features are in comments beginning with "# TODO: "